 - Connect back to your home Wi-Fi.

 Once your Circle device has paired to your home Wi-Fi, you will receive a confirmation in the Circle app.
 At this point, go back to your Wi-Fi settings in the device you're using to set up the Circle device, and reconnect to your Home Wi-Fi.
 After this, return to the Circle app.
+If your app can't find Circle at that time make sure you've returned to the 2.4GHz network that Circle paired with, and that you are not using a VPN on your device.
+Disable it if so.

 Note: After pairing, the Circle device hotspot will disappear.
 This helps prevent accidental connection after pairing has finished.